javadsabbagh/kata-rust/RustPrimer/intoborrow/preface.md

-# 类型系统中的几个常见 trait
+# Several common traits in the type system

-本章讲解 Rust 类型系统中的几个常见 trait。有 `Into, From, AsRef, AsMut, Borrow, BorrowMut, ToOwned, Deref, Cow`。
+This chapter explains several common traits in Rust's type system.
+There are `Into, From, AsRef, AsMut, Borrow, BorrowMut, ToOwned, Deref, Cow`.